 - For students interested in Ph.D. information, please visit our Fellowships page.

-The University of Pennsylvania counts each course as one course unit (CU) instead of 3 course hours.
 The tuition rate for master’s degree candidates is charged per the number of courses registered.
 Each course is the equivalent of one course unit (cu).
 A minimum of three course units is required for full-time status; the maximum number of courses allowed per semester is four.
-Additional courses may be requested by petition for action submitted to your department for approval; overall GPA will be considered.
-International students must register for at least three course units each fall and spring semester.
+International students must register for three course units each fall and spring semester.